Personalize selling with product rec quizzes 👉

 Let this always be front and center as you go about planning and executing your research.

-Align with potential stakeholders: there may be others in your organization who could benefit from the data you are about to gather.
-It may be worthwhile checking around to see how you could maximise your research efforts.
+• Align with potential stakeholders: There may be others in your organization who could benefit from the data you're about to gather.
+It may be worthwhile checking around to see how you could maximize your research efforts.
 Even just one extra question on your survey might provide essential data for someone else.

-Use the right tools for your research purposes: make sure that whichever tools you use are fit for purpose.
+• Use the right tools for your market research purposes: Make sure that whichever tools you use are fit for purpose.
 As technology develops, market research automation becomes more important.
-Using the right tools will not only save you lots of time and energy, it is essential for correct and high-quality data.
+Using the right tools won't only save you lots of time and energy; it's also essential for correct and high-quality data.

-Cate also recommends you consider running a test first, depending on the scale of your research.
+You should also consider running a test first, depending on the scale of your research.
 Sending your survey to a smaller population and analyzing the first few responses will let you check that you’re getting useful responses that are answering your research questions.

 400 is the magic number.

-Well no, in actual fact there is no magic number, sorry.
+Well, no, in fact, there is no magic number, sorry.

-Below is a simple outline, based on the one we use at Typeform, for planning a piece of primary market research.
+Below is a sample market research template for planning a piece of primary market data.

 Background